-I love food.
-I don’t see my allergies as banners to be waved around.
+I don’t see my health issues as banners to be waved around.

 I live in NYC by the Hudson River with my dog, Mitra (who has a horrible addiction to prosciutto and sheep cheese, bless her tiny heart) and many pieces of cooking equipment of formidable weight.

-Wishing you peace, love and a sweet, sweet life,
+Wishing you peace, love and health,

 Oh!
 And why Dusty?
 Come into my kitchen and watch me bake.
-Nuff said.
+‘Nuff said.

 I’d love to hear from you!